 I continue to use the Bootstrap CSS framework to style the HTML elements in this chapter and the rest of the book.
-Run the following commands to navigate to the exampleApp folder and add the Bootstrap package to the project:
+Run the commands in Listing 22-2 to navigate to the exampleApp folder and add the Bootstrap package to the project.